jautschbach/mcd-molcas/README.md

 # mcd-molcas
-For calculating MCD spectra with OpenMolcas
+Tools for calculating MCD spectra with OpenMolcas